 Barry University

-From its campus in Miami Shores, Barry University provides a fully online MBA in marketing to help you reach the discipline’s highest echelons.
-Comprising 36 credits, motivated students can complete all degree requirements in as few as 12 months.
-Like the other programs highlighted in this list, Barry University’s offering holds AACSB accreditation.
+From its campus in Miami Shores, Florida, Barry University offers a fully online MBA in marketing that can help you reach the discipline’s highest echelons.
+Comprised of 36 credits, motivated students can complete all degree requirements in as few as 12 months.
+Like the other programs highlighted in this guide, Barry University’s degree program is accredited by the AACSB.

-In addition to core business coursework, plan to complete specialized marketing courses in buyer motivation and behavior, global marketing, and marketing strategies.
-Each credit costs only $550 at Barry, leading to a total price tag of $19,800.
-The university provides six different start dates each year: two each in the spring, summer, and fall.
+In addition to core business coursework, students complete specialized marketing courses in buyer motivation and behavior, global marketing, and marketing strategies.
+The current per-credit tuition rate is $635, meaning that you can earn your degree for a total tuition cost of $22,860.
+The program offers six different start dates each year: two each in the spring, summer, and fall.

 If you want to apply to Barry’s online marketing MBA, plan to submit evidence of a bachelor’s degree from an accredited school, a professional resume, two letters of recommendation, a statement of purpose, and official transcripts.
-Graduates with a 3.0 or higher undergraduate GPA can bypass the GMAT requirement if they possess at least two years of professional experience or already completed a master’s degree.
+Applicants with a previously earned master’s degree or bachelor’s degree with 3.0 or higher undergraduate GPA and at least two years of professional experience can bypass the GMAT submittal requirement .

 What to Expect from an MBA in Marketing Online Program

 Pursuing an online MBA in marketing exposes you to cutting-edge research that informs new and innovative ways of reaching customers.
 In addition to building skills in data and analysis, new product management, and retailing principles, you’ll also better understand the market forces and consumer trends that can make or break your marketing plans.
-As you near the end of your online marketing MBA, plan to complete a culminating capstone course that brings together all that you learned in a comprehensive project.
+As you near the end of your online marketing MBA, plan to complete a culminating capstone course that allows you to apply all of the knowledge and skills you’ve gained in your degree studies in a comprehensive project.

-Deciding to complete your degree online can help free up time and make it possible for you to further your education without sacrificing personal and professional commitments.
-Schools use both synchronous and asynchronous course delivery methods, meaning some work you can complete at times that suit you best.
-At the same time, other projects require real-time interaction with your peers and professors.
+Earning your marketing MBA online can help free up time and make it possible for you to further your education without sacrificing personal and professional commitments.
+Programs employ both synchronous and asynchronous course delivery methods, meaning you’ll be able to complete some coursework at times that suit you best.
+Other program components will require real-time interaction with your peers and professors.
 You will use a mix of video software, forums, chat programs, and project management software to meet all degree requirements.
-Regardless of how your chosen university manages course delivery and assignments, the courses outlined below are commonly taken in online marketing MBAs.
+Below are descriptions of several courses common to most online marketing MBA curriculums.

 Common Marketing MBA Online Courses

-Taken as a foundational course, marketing management helps you develop necessary marketing skills and understand how they benefit the companies you work with.
-Some of the topics commonly explored include market segmentation and targeting, branding concepts, pricing strategies, distribution models, and promotion tactics.
+Taken as a foundational course, marketing management helps you develop the necessary marketing skills and understand to apply them to benefit the company you work with.
+Course topics commonly explored include market segmentation and targeting, branding concepts, pricing strategies, distribution models, and promotion tactics.

-Understanding what customers and clients want and how to make them happy is one of the most important things you can do as a marketing professional.
-This course looks at consumer behavior basics and how to use ideas around motivation, psychological processes, and brand perception to inform your marketing strategy.
+Understanding what customers and clients want and how to make them happy are among the most important responsibilities of marketing professionals.
+This course looks at consumer behavior basics and how to use ideas around motivation, psychological processes, and brand perception to inform marketing strategies.

 Advertising plays a vital role in integrated marketing communications, making it essential that you know how to deploy it successfully.
-This course emphasizes how to develop and evaluate advertising strategies, understand what types of advertising motivate your customers, and find creative uses for the variety of advertising outlets available.
+This course teaches students how to develop and evaluate advertising strategies, understand what types of advertising motivate their customers, and find creative uses for the variety of advertising outlets available.

-Whether working for a nonprofit, government agency, or corporation, more and more organizations are looking to connect their brands to positive social impact.
+Whether working for a nonprofit, government agency, or corporation, more and more organizations are looking to have their brands associated by the public to issues with positive social impact.
 This class provides the skills needed to identify what consumers care about, partner with like-minded groups, and highlight social impact initiatives in marketing materials.

 What You Can Do with an MBA in Marketing

-MBA in marketing online programs are versatile degrees that can lead to lucrative positions in numerous companies.
-Whether you work for an environmental nonprofit and focus on fundraising or a startup tech company that seeks to streamline payment processes, your skills will be in demand.
-The Bureau of Labor Statistics projects that marketing managers’ jobs will grow by 6% between 2019-2029, faster than the national average for all jobs.
+An MBA in marketing is a versatile degree that can lead to challenging and rewarding positions with companies and organizations in all sectors of the economy.
+Whether you work for an environmental nonprofit and focus on fundraising or at a startup tech company that seeks to streamline payment processes, your skills will be in demand.
+The Bureau of Labor Statistics projects that marketing manager jobs will grow by 6% between 2019 and 2029, faster than the national average for all jobs combined.
 Many positions also offer six-figure salaries, especially for MBA graduates.
-Check out some in-demand, well-paying roles to consider after you finish your degree.
+Check out some in-demand, well-paying roles open to you once you’ve earned your marketing MBA degree.

 Marketing Manager

 Marketing managers lead their organizations’ branding and marketing efforts, creating plans to increase interest in products and services.
-They work with graphic designers, advertising sales agents, and website designers to create the overall look and feel needed to develop campaigns.
-They also negotiate contracts, create promotional campaigns, and manage budgets.
+They work closely with graphic designers, website designers, and advertising sales agents to create the overall look and feel needed for successful marketing campaigns.
+They also negotiate contracts, create promotional events, and manage budgets.

 Source: Bureau of Labor Statistics, 2021